-'Sarbanes-Oxley requirements' The Sarbanes-Oxley Act 2002 (SOX), which was introduced by the US Government to safeguard against corporate governance scandals.
+'Sarbanes-Oxley requirements' The Sarbanes-Oxley Act 2002 (SOX), which was introduced by the government of the United States to safeguard against corporate governance scandals.

 'Second Lien' Debt that is issued against the same collateral as higher lien debt but that is subordinate to such higher lien debt.
 In the case of default, compensation for this debt will only be received after the first lien has been repaid and thus represents a riskier investment than the first lien.